 You can freeze the cookie batter before baking.
 Simply scoop the cookie dough into servings and freeze on a lined baking sheet and cover with cling film.
 Bake the straight from frozen as usual, no need to defrost before baking.

 You can half the recipe and make 6 cookies, by simply scaling down the recipe by half.
-No need to scale down the peanut butter cup part of the recipe if you want some extra to munch on along the way!

 Chocolate chunks melt and create pools of chocolate whereas chocolate chips remain intact.
 This creates interesting textures both visually and in taste.

 🍪 More Vegan Cookies

 Find all of our delicious vegan cookie recipes here!

 - 100 g (3.53 oz) vegan butter, stick/block butter, not the spreadable kind from a tub